 At a news conference last Friday, Morice explained what had happened.
 When water started rising in the neighborhood, he said, he sent text messages to friends who weren’t home asking them if they had boats he could use.
-Several said yes but all of those boats were either unusable or were already being used.
+Several said yes but all of those boats were either unusable or already in use.
 Morice then saw two other boats behind a locked gate, and used bolt cutters to get in.
-The keys to one of the boats were in its ignition, and Morice took that one, an 18-foot Sea Sport.
+The keys to one of the boats were in its ignition, and Morice took that one.
 That’s the one he used to rescue the Gordons, and the next day he was one of ten boaters who helped evacuate patients from Memorial Medical Center.
 He and others siphoned gas out of the cars in the upper levels of the hospital’s parking garage to rescue others over the next few days.
 Eventually, Morice says he left the boat near dry ground for other rescuers to use.

 John Lyons never got his boat back, and when insurance would only pay half the replacement value, he promptly sent a letter to Morice demanding the other half.
 He knew Morice had taken the boat because Morice had come to their house last October to say he had taken it and to explain why.
 He even emailed Lyons a picture of himself rescuing people with the boat.

-That may have been what made Lyons mad, since the lawsuit alleges that Morice took the boat "solely to promote himself and his law practice."
-Funny that reports at the time, like this one reprinted in the Washington Times, didn’t mention anything about Morice giving out his business card:
+That may have been what made Lyons mad, since the lawsuit alleges that Morice took the boat “solely to promote himself and his law practice.”
+Funny that reports at the time, like this one, didn’t mention anything about Morice giving out his business card:

 Emphasis added, bracketed material made up.
 Rescuee Molly Gordon said she was baffled by the boat owner’s lawsuit.
 “This man should be so grateful he had a boat that saved lives,” she said.